Rosirs/Fine-tuning-CNN-LSTM-Model/README.md

-# Fine-tuning-CNN-LSTM-Model
+# Fine-tuning-CNN-LSTM-Model for Gold Price Fluctuation Prediction
-Well, for final report

 - dataset in the data director
 - draw_cm.py is used to draw confusion matrix
 - In the Fine_tuned_cnn_lstm_gold_price.ipynb, I removed models other than CNN-LSTM and I added dropout layer when type==3